estvita/exten_bot/README.md

 + add your sip exten.bot domain (exten.example.com) to opensips domains tables

 ### AI Voice Connector
-If you need dify.ai workflow support use my fork of the [voice connector](https://github.com/estvita/opensips-ai-voice-connector-ce), otherwise you can use the original
+Use my fork of the [voice connector](https://github.com/estvita/opensips-ai-voice-connector-ce) for enhanced functionality

 I haven't tested my connection with installing the openai voice connector in Docker, so for now we'll run it in a virtual python environment.